mbentley/docker-timemachine/README.md

 `latest`, `smb`

+__Note__: The `afp` tag has been deprecated in terms of new feature updates and is only available for `amd64`.

+### Date Specific Tags

+The `smb` tags also have unique manifests that are generated daily.
+These are in the format `smb-YYYYMMDD` (e.g. - `smb-20210730`).
+Each one of these tags will be generated daily and is essentially a point in time snapshot of the `smb` tag's manifest that you can pin to if you wish.
+Please note that these tags will remain available on Docker Hub for __6 months__ and will not receive security fixes.
+You will need to update to newer tags as they are published in order to get updated images.
+If you do not care about specific image digests to pin to, I would suggest just using the `smb` tag.

 ### Explicit Architecture Tags

 These tags will explicitly pull the image for the listed architecture and are bit for bit identical to the multi-arch tags images.